 There are four sets of standards related to family court ADR.
 The first two cover court programs – child protection mediation and brief focused assessment.
 The other two sets of standards are for neutrals serving families – mediators and parenting coordinators – whether in court programs or otherwise.
 These last two sets of standards each include an appendix with guidance to courts about how to administer these services.

-All the standards discussed here for family ADR come from AFCC (opens in new window), a multi-disciplinary membership organization.
+All the standards discussed here for family ADR come from the Association of Family and Conciliation Courts (AFCC), a multi-disciplinary membership organization.
 AFCC is a leader in developing standards, educating stakeholders in their application and building multidisciplinary understanding among the various professionals serving families through the courts.

 Guidelines for Child Protection Mediation